rraziel/es-injection/README.md

 ### Component Stereotypes

-The `@Component` decorator is used to declare a generic component, however it is also possible to use three more specific stereotypes:
+The `@Component` decorator is used to declare a generic component.

+As an alternative, it is also possible to use one of the three more specific stereotypes:

-- `@Controller`: stereotype dedicated to the presentation layer
+- `@Controller`, which is dedicated to the presentation layer
-- `@Repository`: stereotype dedicated to the persistence layer
+- `@Repository`, which is dedicated to the persistence layer
-- `@Service`: stereotype dedicated to the service layer
+- `@Service`, which is dedicated to the service layer

-All four decorators exhibit the same behavior.
-However the annotated code is usually more readable when using the proper stereotype.
-It also makes it possible to retrieve a list of components based on their stereotype.
+All four decorators exhibit the same behavior, but the annotated code is usually more readable when using the proper stereotype.

+It also makes it possible to filter components based on their stereotype.

 ### Named Components